 2. Now the task is to enter the second Line (This My Second Line) below the first line in the same Excel Cell.

-If you are like most users, you will hit the Enter Key to move to the second line.
-However, pressing the Enter key will land you in another cell (B3), instead of keeping you in another line in the same cell B2.
+If you are like most users, you will press the Enter Key to move to the second line.
+However, pressing the Enter key will land you in another cell (B3), instead of keeping you in another line within the same cell B2.

 As you can see in above image, the cursor has moved to Cell B3, instead of remaining in the same Cell B2, where you were trying to enter the second line of text.

-So, let us move ahead and take a look at the wrong and right way to start a New Line in the same Excel Cell.
+Now, that you understand the problem, let us go ahead and take a look at both the Wrong Way and the Right Way to enter a second line within the same Excel Cell.

-1. Wrong Way to Start New Line in Same Excel Cell
+1. Start New Line in Same Excel Cell Using Text Wrap

 1. Type This My First Line in Cell B2.